ssn-nishshanka/Light_Monitoring_IoT_AWS/README.md

-# Light Monitoring IoT System
+# End-to-end Real-Time IoT Light Monitoring System

 ## Project Overview

-## End-to-end Real-Time IoT Light Monitoring System

 This project demonstrates a complete IoT pipeline for monitoring light exposure.
 The system uses an ESP32 microcontroller with an LM393 light sensor to collect real-time light data, publishes it to AWS IoT Core via MQTT, stores it in MongoDB Atlas, and uses Python and Dash for aggregation, analysis, and interactive visualization.